wangyucode/rust-sqlite-webui/doc/design.md

 ## 1. Project Overview

-This project aims to build a Web-based SQLite database management tool, striving for ultimate simplicity and lightweight.
+This project aims to build a Rust + SolidJS SQLite database management tool, striving for ultimate simplicity and lightweight.
 Users can directly manage local SQLite database files, execute SQL queries, and view/edit data through a browser.

 **Core Goals**:
-- **Lightweight**: Single binary distribution (ideally), ready to use out of the box.
+- **Lightweight**: Single binary distribution, ready to use out of the box.
+Docker image size is only **~6.5MB**.
-- **High Performance**: Capable of smoothly handling large data displays (virtual scrolling).
+- **High Performance**: Runtime memory usage is only **~700KB**.
+Capable of smoothly handling large data displays.
 - **Simple & Easy to Use**: UI design based on the "Less is More" principle, focusing on core SQL operations.

 ## 2. Tech Stack Architecture